wsricardo/engaslider/README.md

 # Engaslider
-## Image slider show
+## Image Slider Show

 ![Screenshot of slider](screenshots/screenshot1.jpg)

 This source is a simple plugin for create image slide with pure javascript and css.
-It impplement a basic slide show.
+It implement a basic slide show.

 Wandeson Ricardo